Submerged (2005 film): Production

 Director Anthony Hickox later said the script was "brilliant...
 It started life as a full on horror and sci-fi.
 I just thought wouldn’t it be great if you were stuck at the bottom of the ocean with fucking aliens on your submarine!
 So that was the original idea, and we story boarded it and we designed the creatures; like these little, mini kind of crab insects that could go down the drains of the submarine so you’d never know when they were coming."

 The lead character was supposed to be a bitter old drunken captain.
 Hickox described his project as "The Thing in a submarine" or "The Thing meets Das Boot".

 "It was really interesting," said Hickox.
 "And then Seagal came on board."

 According to Hickox, Seagal said he liked the script but three weeks before shooting was to start Seagal called him and said "I don't think this movie should be on a submarine".
 He also wanted an opera scene and said "I've decided I don't like aliens and I don't like monsters.
 I don't want to be in a monster movie".

 The director said "that's why it ended up like it did.
 We had no clue what we were doing: no script, and the whole mind control thing in the final film was made up the last week before shooting!
 It was really insane.
 At that point, again, I should have quit, but I needed the cash."

 It was made by Emmett/Furla Films, a wholly owned subsidiary of Family Room Entertainment Corporation.

 It is set and filmed in Sofia, Bulgaria in 31 days from August 16 to September 16, 2004.

 Alison King said of working on the film: "It was filmed in Bulgaria.
 He’s a member of the American military and I’m Dimita – the best field op in the business.
 I’m an action girl with a high pony-tail doing lots of stunts.
 The stunt guy had worked with Angelina Jolie on Tomb Raider and he showed me how to hang upside down from things, how to jump down into dams and how to strangle people with my knees.
 It was great fun."

-At one stage, the Uruguayan government reportedly considered legal action against the makers of the film for the depiction of their country as a corrupt dictatorship, and the use of the national flag, associating it with terrorist action.